etherfi-protocol/smart-contracts/proposals/EFIP-4.md

 ## Proposal

-### Simple Solution:
 1. Add functionality in liquidity pool to mint shares for treasury/EOA

 2. Add call to the EtherfiAdmin to mint the shares

 3. Upgrade treasury to be able to transfer eeth (only required if we make it payout to treasury)

-### Simple Solution + Node Operator Payout Automation:
-1. Deploy a NodeOperator Registry Contract to serve as the central hub for all node operator information.
-This contract will store details such as the name, address, number of validators run by each node operator, number of live validators, and any other necessary information.
-Implement functionality that takes an array of rewards payable to each node operator and transfers the rewards accordingly.

-2. Upgrade the EtherFiOracle contract so that OracleReport also includes an array indicating how much each node operator should be rewarded.

-### Simple Solution + Node Operator Payout Automation socialized:
-1. Deploy a NodeOperator Registry Contract to serve as the central hub for all node operator information.
-This contract will store details such as the name, address, number of validators run by each node operator, number of live validators, and any other necessary information.
-Implement functionality to transfer the balance of eETH to all node operators based on their validator count in the live phase.
-Everything else is the same as the simple solution.

 ## References